learn-co-curriculum/dsc-welchs-ttest/README.md

 <img src="images/new_t_vs_norm_dist.png">

 > A normal distribution vs. t-distributions with varying degrees of freedom.
 Note how the t-distribution approaches the normal distribution as the degrees of freedom increases.
-Recall that when performing a t-test the degrees of freedom equals the number of observations minus one.
+Recall that when performing a two-sample t-test, assuming that sample variances are equal, the degrees of freedom equals the total number of observations in the samples minus two.

 ## Welch's t-test